House Structural Inspection

 In this article, we'll explain what technical inspection is, why should you carry it out, and importantly, in which cases may a buyer withdraw his offer after carrying out an investigation.

 An independent visual inspection of an existing house that a buyer could carry out before buying a house in the Netherlands.
 The investigation gives the buyer an overview of the house's condition, managed by a qualified inspector.
 The inspector follows a checklist that covers the house and checks the issues that were mentioned in the selling questionnaire (de vragenlijst).

 Why carry out a structural inspection?

 Whether it is an owner-occupied or rental property, a survey is essential for investigating issues a buyer might miss at a regular home visit.
 Provided that you're planning to renovate your home before moving in, an inspection rapport points out both immediate and future issues that your contractor could address.

-The importance of the structural inspection is huge.
+The importance of structural inspection is huge.
 Once a buyer sets it as a resolutive condition, she may, withdraw her offer and even cancel the purchase agreement.

 In which cases?

-Let's start with seeing step-by-step how does the investigation work.
+Let's start by seeing step-by-step how does the investigation work.